felixmulder/felixmulder.github.io/writing/2022-03-12-Monorepos-done-right.md

 - **VCS not scaling to meet your needs**

-  Your version control not being able to handle the sheer number of references and operations done to the repo.
+  Your version control system not being able to handle the sheer number of references and operations done to the repo.

 - **Access and code ownership**